dokester/BayesicFitting/BayesicFitting/documentation/troubles.md

 ## Restrictions and Trouble Shooting.

-**All the math is OK, computation is the nightmare.**
+**All the math is OK, the computation is the nightmare.**

 Although the theory of model fitting is quite straightforward, the implementation can be cumbersome.
 This is mostly due to the fact that we have limited precision computers and limited amounts of time.
-Even though all the computation is done in 8-byte floats, limited resources and sometimes the obnoxious shape of the &chi;<sup>2</sup>-landscape can make life for the fitter difficult.
+Even though all the computation is done in 8-byte floats, limited resources and sometimes the obnoxious shape of the likelihood landscape (or &chi;<sup>2</sup>-landscape) can make life for the fitter difficult.
 Another common bear on the road is the (near-)degeneracy in the model with respect to the data.
 It sometimes looks more like an art than a craft.

 For diagnostic (and debugging) purposes in the iterative fitters there is the `verbose` option, which prints increasingly more information for higher values.

 It is also a good idea to visually inspect the results of the fit.
 All fitters have a method `fitter.plotResult( xdata, ydata, model )`.
+It is more easily called by turning on the plot option in the fit method:
+`fitter.fit( ydata, plot=True )`.

 Here are some guidelines that might help to get usefull results.